Frequently Asked Questions

 Is there any way to apply without using the online application system?

 No, all applications are submitted online.
-Because our application process is 100% online, no application materials should be sent by mail.
-All supporting documents (test scores, recommendation letters, transcripts, essays, CV etc.) must be uploaded onto the online application system.
+All supporting documents (test scores, recommendation letters, transcripts, essays, CV etc.) must be input/uploaded into the online application system.

 Do my recommenders have to submit their letters online?